codeperfectplus/movens/README.md

 - Run Normal file without any Additional package

 ## Usage
-Python-Move Is a Python program to move file automatic with help of python.
+FileMover Is a Python program to move files automatically with the help of Python.
 Python is a scripting Language.

 ## Support